 I started managing my parents’ finances over three years ago, they were in their mid-80’s.
 The catalyst for this was my father’s diagnosis of dementia and the need to move him into a nursing home.
 At the time my parents were living on the family hobby farm they purchased over 50 years ago.
 The hobby farm is located five miles out of town in the country on a dead end road.
-His need for round the clock care could not be met on the farm.
-My father’s move off the farm led to my siblings and I deciding it was time to move my mother into a new home, an assisted living facility.
-The home was located in town, closer to medical facilities and she was closer to my father, so she could visit him every day.
+The need for round the clock care could not be met on the farm.
+My father’s move off the farm led to my siblings and I deciding it was time to move my mother into a new home.
+An assisted living facility.
+The home was located in town, closer to medical facilities and she was closer to my father so she could visit him every day.

 My mother had always managed the family finances, but with all the lifestyle changes created by the moves managing the finances became overwhelming for her.
 There were too many changes happening to fast.
 So I decided to help out and take over the management of their finances on a day-to-day basis.

 I think for most of us, throughout life we view our parents as “ten feet tall and bulletproof”.
-That is, that regardless of the path we take with our own lives – school, relationships, our own family they are the one constant that is always there.
+That regardless of the path we take with our own lives – school, relationships, our own family.
+They are the one constant that is always there.
 Moving my parents off the family farm was a defining moment for me.
 When I realized that the years my parents’ had left, were fewer than the years they had behind them.
 That their clarity of thought had started to waiver and the pace of the day to day routines started to become a bit confusing.
 A time when I started to grasp that they were no longer the caretakers, my siblings and I were.